Questions?

 • This is to be expected

 Since botanicals such as calendula petals and lavender buds are organic matter, they are prone to (and most likely will) discolor your soap.
-Unfortunately, most flower petals and other botanicals will turn your soap brown or green.
+Most flower petals and other botanicals will turn your soap brown or green.
 Due to the organic makeup of the flower buds, decomposition will occur.
-I recommend only adding botanicals to the soap for decoration after it has already begun to cool and you are able to visualize a skin beginning to form on the soap.
-Gently add your botanicals and spritz with alcohol.
-Learn more in Melt & Pour 101: Additives & Botanicals.
+Only add botanicals to the soap for decoration after it has already begun to cool and you are able to visualize a skin beginning to form on the soap.
+Gently add your botanicals and spritz the soap with alcohol.

 IMG_8565